owncast/owncast.github.io/docs/plugins/permissions.md

 ### `users.register`

-Grants `owncast.users.register({ authId, displayName?, scopes? })`: find-or-create an authenticated Owncast user for an external identity and return its `userId`.
-The `authId` is a stable, provider-scoped identifier (e.g. `"github:583231"`).
-Pass it raw, without prefixing your slug: the host records the slug separately and scopes every lookup to that pair, so two plugins can't collide on or spoof each other's users.
+Grants `owncast.users.register({ authId, displayName?, scopes?, profileUrl?, handle?, public? })`: find or create an authenticated Owncast user for an external identity and return its `userId`.
+The `authId` is a stable, provider-scoped identifier such as `"github:583231"`.
+Pass it raw, without prefixing your slug.
+The host records the slug separately and scopes every lookup to that pair, so two plugins cannot collide with or spoof each other's users.

+The optional `profileUrl`, `handle`, and `public` fields attach a verified external identity.
+The profile URL must be empty or an absolute HTTP(S) URL.
+Set `public` to `true` only after the viewer opts into public display.
+These profile fields are captured on the first registration.

 This is how a plugin turns a third-party login (OAuth, Discord, a shared password) into a real Owncast user with an authenticated chat identity.
 On its own it neither gates the site nor issues a session: pair it with `auth.gate` to build a login gate, or use it alone to mint verified chat identities.